 - The ABM 2.0 Investment: Are you breaking into a new market?
 Have you garnered a reputation among a segment of accounts that you’d like to change?
 Did you lose a logo that you’d like to win back again?
 ABM is nuanced.
 While closed vs. not closed is binary – things like changing sentiment and boosting reputation have some gray area.
 While these objectives can take a while to move the needle, you need to invest in tools that can help you gauge changes in sentiment, reputation, and awareness.
 Web visits, and even an initial closed deal, is not a leading indicator of a healthy, fruitful relationship between your company and its customers the way that things like net promoter score or share of wallet might be.

-If you’re gearing up for ABM 2.0 and you want some more advice on who or what to bring in, Kathy Macchi, VP of Consulting Services at Inverta, will be hosting a Birds of a Feather lunch topic on Aligning Tech Investments for ABM 2.0 and delivering a session on “How to Prove ABM Success in 6 months or Less” at this year’s ABM Innovation Summit.
+If you’re gearing up for ABM 2.0 and you want some more advice on who or what to bring in, Kathy Macchi, VP of Consulting Services at Inverta, hosted a Birds of a Feather lunch topic on Aligning Tech Investments for ABM 2.0 and delivered a session on “How to Prove ABM Success in 6 months or Less” at this year’s ABM Innovation Summit.
 Tickets are still available by clicking here!